frenchandroidusergroup/fraug-votes/README.md

 - [ ] toggle vote on/off
 - [ ] add sound on countdown finished

+## Setup

+1. Copy `.env.example` to `.env` and complete it with your firebase credentials.
+2. Run `npm install` to install the app dependencies.
+3. Run `npm start` to start the local build server.

 ## Available Scripts

 ### `npm start`